vpac-innovations/basemap/README.md

 When the process has completed, you should have a set of tiles in the `data/tiles` directory.
 These can be served by `basemap_server` (see below).

-The spool directory will be used to store other OSM data which will be downloaded automatically by the script.
+The `spool/cache` directory will be used to store other data which will be downloaded automatically by the script.
 They should be downloaded around the same time as the planet file so that the coastlines match the other data.
 The files are quite large, so you might like to keep them for a while - but delete